arangodb/docs/3.10/graphs-pregel-algorithms.md

 ```

 You can also execute SLPA with the `maxCommunities` parameter to limit the
 number of output communities.
-Internally the algorithm will still keep the
+Internally the algorithm still keeps the
-memory of all labels, but the output is reduced to just he `n` most frequently
+memory of all labels, but the output is reduced to just the `n` most frequently
 observed labels.

 ```js